An elegant day at Ascot Racecourse during flat season

 FOLLOWING THE RIVERA

-We went in early September, which is just about on the fringe on the last of the British summer.
-Saying this, do consider bringing an extra jacket as the climate can really drop as the evening arrives.
+Saying this, consider bringing an extra jacket as the climate can drop once the evening arrives.

 Have you ever been to Ascot?
 If not, would you like to go?
 Let me hear your thoughts below!